WilliKoller/OpenSim_MuscleMomentArmsChecker/README.md

 4. **Correct Discontinuities**: The script modifies the radius of Wrap Objects in 1mm increments until smooth moment arms are achieved (max.
 10 iterations = 1cm).
 5. **Export Corrected Model**: The updated model with corrected muscle paths is saved for further simulations.
 6. **Usage of Corrected Model**: This updated model should be used for all further simulations that involve muscles, e.g. Static Optimization.

-## Citation

-If you use this tool in your research, please cite:

-> Koller, W., Horsak, B., Kranzl, A., Unglaube, F., Baca, A., & Kainz, H. (2025).
-Physiological plausible muscle paths: A MATLAB tool for detecting and resolving muscle path discontinuities in musculoskeletal OpenSim models. _Gait & Posture, 117_, S21-S22. https://doi.org/10.1016/j.gaitpost.2025.01.063

 # License